Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 This architecture will not scale very well, nor very easily.

+> [!NOTE]
-> Note: for brevity I've left out some details from this architecture, such as persisting URLs
+> for brevity I've left out some details from this architecture, such as persisting URLs

 Instead the process should be more decoupled, like so (see below diagram): user uploads an image (1), the server stores the image into an S3 bucket in its original form (2) and sends a message to an [AWS SQS](http://aws.amazon.com/sqs/) queue (3).
 The server then returns a message to the user to inform them the image is being processed along with the auto generated URL (4).